Arkansas has not repealed its pre-Roe abortion ban, which is unconstitutional and unenforceable.

 BAN ON ABORTION PROCEDURE

 Arkansas outlaws a safe second-trimester abortion procedure with no exception to protect a woman's health.
 Ark.
 Code Ann. §§ 20-16-1201 to -1206 (Enacted 2009).
-Arkansas' law makes the provision of certain previability, second-trimester abortion procedures a felony, unless necessary to preserve the woman's life.
-Physicians in violation of the law would also be subject to disciplinary action by the State Medical Board, including fines from $25,000 to $100,000 or more, license suspension for up to one year, or license revocation.
+Arkansas' law makes certain previability, second-trimester abortion procedures a felony, unless necessary to preserve the woman's life.
+Physicians in violation of the law are also subject to disciplinary action by the State Medical Board, including fines from $25,000 to $100,000 or more, license suspension for up to one year, or license revocation.
 In addition, the law allows the parents of the pregnant woman, if she is under age 18, or the husband to bring a civil suit for damages against the physician.
 Ark.
 Code Ann. §§ 20-16-1201 to -1206 (Enacted 2009).

 A court held that an earlier version of Arkansas' ban was unconstitutionally overbroad and issued a permanent injunction prohibiting its enforcement.
 Little Rock Family Planning Servs., P.A. v.
 Jegley, 192 F.3d 794 (8th Cir.
 1999).